mfulghieri/mfmcmc/README.md

   Outputs:

      mfmcmc: object with several properties
-      mfmcmc.theta is the Markov Chain, where each row is the
+      mfmcmc.chain is the Markov Chain, where each row corresponds to a parameter, and the columns are the different iterations.
+This can be used to produce both histograms and walks.

+      mfmcmc.theta is the estimated best parameters.
+Be mindful, however, because it is often best to interpret yourself.
+This code is not sophisticated and struggles with multimodal instances